red150770 - Fotolia

 Josh Good, senior director of product marketing at BI and data management vendor Qlik, agreed that an enterprise data marketplace could be a hard sell in companies if it isn't seen as something that makes analytics faster and easier.
 "We have to make the ready-made approach more convenient than the self-service one, and right now, self-service is more convenient in a lot of cases," he said.

-After the session, Good said data and analytics silos are big problems that are only likely to get worse in organizations that are deploying a variety of data processing platforms and self-service tools for different applications in individual departments and business units.
+After the session, Good said data and analytics silos are big problems -- and they're only likely to get worse in organizations that are deploying a variety of data processing platforms and self-service tools for different applications in individual departments and business units.

 Mike FergusonManaging director, Intelligent Business Strategies Ltd.